auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ### Install dependencies

-Protecting your Laravel API requires a middleware which will check for and verify an Access Token in the `Authorization` header of an incoming HTTP request.
-You can use the middleware provided in the [laravel-auth0](https://github.com/auth0/laravel-auth0) package.
+Protecting your Laravel API requires a middleware which will check for and verify a Bearer token in the `Authorization` header of an incoming HTTP request.
+We'll do that using tools provided by the [laravel-auth0](https://github.com/auth0/laravel-auth0) package.

 Install `laravel-auth0` using **Composer**.